 You should see all the project files you committed there.

-Now just … repeat.
-Do work somewhere.
+Now just “lather, rinse, repeat”.
+Do work somewhere: locally or on GitHub.
 Commit it.
-Push it or pull it* depending on where you did it, but get local and remote “synced up”.
+Push it or pull it, depending on where you did the work, but get local and remote “synced up”.
 Repeat.